ezzknd/Hello-World-Collection/README.md

 This repository contains a collection of 'Hello, World!' programs written in various programming languages.

 ## Author
-This project is created by DAHKY.
+This project is created by EZZKN.

 ## Languages